My musings about thinking too much!

 Socrates said ” an un-examined life is not worth living”, yet to much reasoning can become a tyranny of thought, a trap! .
 Excessive, compulsive, manic thought becomes a form of suicide.
 As John Lennon sang on his last album Double Fantasy;

 “Life is what happens too you while your busy making other plans.”

-I wrote while walking about the isles Paxos near the town of Logo’s at age 25:
+I wrote in a poem, while walking about the Isles Paxos (Greece), near the town of Logo’s at age 25:

 “Simplicity is the secret of seeing things clearly.
 A saint does not think clearly for a long while, but a saint ought to see clearly without any difficulty.
 You cannot think a spiritual muddle clear, you have to obey it clear.
 In intellectual matters you can think things out, but in spiritual matters you will think yourself into cotton wool…If there is something upon which God has put His pressure, obey in that matter, bring your imagination into captivity to the obedience of Christ…The reasoning capacity comes afterwards, but we never see along that line, we see like children; when we try to be wise we see nothing (Mathew 11:25) The tiniest thing we allow in our lives that is not under the control of the Holy Spirit is quite sufficient to account for spiritual muddle, and all the thinking we like to spend on it will never make it clear.
 Spiritual muddle is only made plane by obedience.
 Immediately we obey, we discern.
 This is humiliating”….

 At the very birth of the modern world, during the creation of the fabric of the modern mind, a great intellect emerged with eyes wide open, one with a keen clarity of thought.
 G.K.
 Chesterton wrote in 1908 regarding much of what has confused our modern minds;